 Fig. 2: (a) Soil reaction (b) EC (c) OC and (d) CEC in surface and subsurface depth across different grape varieties

-The organic carbon (OC) of different grape varieties i.e. Bangalore blue, Dilkush, Sharad seedless and Red globe growing soils at different soil depth decreases with increasing depth ranged from 6 to 8.70, 5.90 to 9, 5.50 to 8.6 and 4.60 to 8.50 g kg-1 for surface soils respectively and in subsurface soils ranged from 2 to 5.40, 1.50 to 5.40, 2.20 to 6 and 2 to 5.10 g kg-1 respectively Fig. 2(c).
+The organic carbon (OC) of different grape varieties i.e. Bangalore blue, Dilkush, Sharad seedless and Red globe growing soils at different soil depths decrease with an increasing depth ranging from 6 to 8.70, 5.90 to 9, 5.50 to 8.6 and 4.60 to 8.50 g kg-1 for surface soils respectively and in subsurface soils ranged from 2 to 5.40, 1.50 to 5.40, 2.20 to 6 and 2 to 5.10 g kg-1 respectively Fig. 2(c).

 Under different grape varieties, Sharad seedless variety growing surface soils had higher OC of 7.59 g kg-1 compared to other grape variety growing soils.

-Here, surface soils that is near root zone of grapevines that received FYM in addition to inorganic fertilisers had much higher OC values.
-This could be owing to the use of FYM alone or in combination with fertilizers, which resulted in higher biomass production and, as a result, a higher OC content in the surface soil and lowest carbon content subsurface soil due low organic matter as a result of no fertilizer and manure application.
+Here, surface soils that are near the root zone of grapevines that received FYM in addition to inorganic fertilizers had much higher OC values.
+This could be owing to the use of FYM alone or in combination with fertilizers, which resulted in higher biomass production and, as a result, a higher OC content in the surface soil and lowest carbon content subsurface soil due to low organic matter as a result of no fertilizer and manure application.
 Similar results were also reported by Bhattacharyya et al. (2011).

-The cation exchange capacity (CEC) of different grape varieties i.e. Bangalore blue, Dilkush, Sharad seedless and Red globe growing soils at different soil depth decreases with increasing depth with mean values of mean values of 13.98, 15.01, 17.87 and 15.50 cmol (p+) kg-1 surface soil samples respectively and in subsurface soils 6.59, 7.50, 7.41 and 7.11 cmol (p+) kg-1 respectively.
+The cation exchange capacity (CEC) of different grape varieties i.e. Bangalore blue, Dilkush, Sharad seedless, and Red globe growing soils at different soil depths decrease with increasing depth with mean values of 13.98, 15.01, 17.87, and 15.50 cmol (p+) kg-1 surface soil samples respectively and in subsurface soils 6.59, 7.50, 7.41 and 7.11 cmol (p+) kg-1 respectively.
 Fig. 2(d).

 Under different grape varieties, Sharad seedless variety growing soils had higher CEC of 17.87 cmol (p+) kg-1 compared to other grape variety growing soils.

 Continuous application of balanced chemical fertilizers in combination with FYM and lime improved the CEC of the surface soil, possibly due to higher levels of organic colloids in these soils.
 The decrease in CEC values in subsurface soil is mainly due to low OM content.
-CEC was majorly depending on the clay content of the soil than coarser particles because of higher proportion of colloids which attributed to dominant clay minerology (Habtamu et al., 2014; Chaithra, 2019).
+CEC was majorly dependent on the clay content of the soil than coarser particles because of a higher proportion of colloids which is attributed to dominant clay minerology (Habtamu et al., 2014; Chaithra, 2019).

 Primary nutrient status of the soil

-Table 2 presents the primary nutrients status of surface soil (0-20 cm) and subsurface soil (20-40 cm) samples near the root zone of grapevines from different grape orchards in Nandi Valley of Karnataka.
+Table 2 presents the primary nutrient status of surface soil (0-20 cm) and subsurface soil (20-40 cm) samples near the root zone of grapevines from different grape orchards in the Nandi Valley of Karnataka.

 Table 2: Descriptive statistics of primary nutrients status of surface and subsurface soil samples of grape varieties in Nandi Valley of Karnataka